pgorman/gneto/README.md

 Gneto
 ========================================

-Gneto is a personal proxy to make content from the [Gemini Protocol](https://gemini.circumlunar.space/) available over HTTP.
+Gneto is a personal proxy server to make content from the [Gemini Protocol](https://gemini.circumlunar.space/) available over HTTP.

 Start Gneto like: